zachcp/datalevin/planner.md

 to generate the skeleton of the plan.
 Essentially, we leverage the set of attributes and their relationships in the query to:

   a. break up the query into sub-queries that can be independently executed,
   b. pre-filter the entities involved in each sub-query.

-This significantly reduces the amount of work we have to do, especially for complex queries that involves long clains of where clauses.
+This pre-filtering significantly reduces the amount of work we have to do, especially for complex queries that involves long chains of where clauses.

+As we can see, the planner first consider long range relationships.
+The reason to avoid starting with local star-like relationships is because they are often unselective, due to high correlation between attributes of an entity class.

 Entity classes and links form a directed graph.
-Querying is effectively matching query graph with data graph.
+Querying is effectively matching query graph with the stored data graph.
 After the planner identifies the entity classes as well as their linkage in the query, query link graph is then matched to data link graph, producing a set of link chains.

 Each chain can be considered a sub-query, and sub-queries can be processed in parallel.
 The results of the sub-queries then hash-joined together.

-The planner first consider the link chain joins.
-Within each sub-query, there are often  star joins around an entity class.
-The reason to avoid starting with star joins is because they are often unselective due to high correlation between attributes of an entity class.
+For joins within a sub-query, we use the heuristics of join with increasing cardinality.
+Obviously, patterns with bound values and smaller results are joined first.
+ Attributes values can be obtained by joining entities looked up in "classes" with entities looked up in "links". "classes" and "links" lookups participate in the join order calculation as if they are normal patterns, as they may not be the cheapest.
+This addresses the limitation of [1], which does not have other indices.

-Instead of using traditional yet expensive dynamic programming techniques to find the join order for chain joins, we use simple cost estimation methods and simple heuristics in [1] to find the order with minimal cost.
-Basically, we will join links with increasing cardinality.
+Instead of using traditional yet expensive dynamic programming techniques to find the join order for joining sub-queries results, we use simple cost estimation methods and simple heuristics in [1] to find the order with minimal cost.
+Basically, we will join chains with increasing cardinality.

-For joins within a sub-query, we again join with increasing cardinality.
-Obviously, patterns with more bound variables are joined first.
-These joins happens within the already pre-filtered entities by the chain joins.

 Finally, the planner will rewrite the query to push down predicate clauses into predicate filtering on indices directly to minimize unnecessary intermediate results.